hapiuk/project2510/README.md

 # Project Roadmap

-## Month 1-2: Foundation and Client/Equipment Management Enhancements
+## Foundation and Client/Equipment Management Enhancements
 ### Week 1-2: Project Setup and Review
 - Familiarize with the current codebase and set up a development environment.
 - Document existing features and potential improvements.